Nordstrom/ssh_exporter/README.md

 The ssh exporter is a [Prometheus exporter][prom-exporter] developed by [Nordstorm][nord-gh] for running ssh commands on remote hosts and collecting statistics about the output of those commands.

+*This tool was built for very specific use-cases when the snmp_exporter, node_exporter, and the Prometheus pushgateway couldn't cut it.*
+*Before deciding to use this exporter, consider using a more specialized exporter insted.*
+*For more about this, check out the [Use with caution][caution] section of this README.*

 ## Usage

 ### Pre-requisites